grafana/agent/docs/sources/flow/reference/components/prometheus.scrape.md

 ## Arguments

-The component configures and starts a new scrape job to scrape all of the input targets.
+The component configures and starts a new scrape job to scrape all the input targets.
 The list of arguments that can be used to configure the block is presented below.